joaovitorbf/sppm/README.md

 A small script to manage your Python processes.
 It creates a permanent list of Python scripts for easy access and management.

-It's currently in development, it lacks features such as stdout/stderr monitoring and the code is pretty ugly, but it works!
+It currently lacks features such as stdout/stderr monitoring and the code is pretty ugly, but it works for simple usage!

 ## Requirements
 ```